northeastern-rc/rc-public-documentation/docs/source/welcome/index.md

 ---

 Research Computing strives to provide an environment where innovation thrives.
 Explore these topics to understand and leverage our resources to their fullest.
-If you need assistance, our support team is available at <rchelp@northeastern.edu> or consult our {ref}faq.
+Our support team is available at <rchelp@northeastern.edu> or consult our {ref}`faq` if you need assistance.

 Happy researching!